Introduction to Cog: Containers for Machine Learning

 If applications need to process inbound traffic through a load balancer on SaladCloud, and since SaladCloud requires listening on an IPv6 port for inbound traffic while the Cog HTTP prediction server currently uses only IPv4 that cannot be configured via an environment variable, configuring the Cog server for IPv6 is necessary when running the images on SaladCloud.

 SaladCloud Portal and APIs offer the capability to override the ENTRYPOINT and CMD settings of an image at runtime.
-This allows configuring the Cog server to use IPv6 with a designated command before starting the server.
+This allows the Cog server to be configured to use IPv6 with a designated command before starting the server.

 For detailed steps, please refer to the guide [https://docs.salad.com/container-engine/guides/run-cog#scenario-1-deploy-the-cog-based-images-directly-on-saladcloud], where we use two images built by Replicate, BLIP and Whisper, as examples, and provide a walkthrough to run these Cog-based images directly on SaladCloud.